tvdboom/ATOM/docs_sources/api/models/lgb.md

 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/basemodel.py#L651">[source]</a>
 </span>
 </div>
-Applies probability calibration on the estimator.
+Applies probability calibration on the model.
 The estimator is trained via cross-validation on a subset of the training data, using the rest to fit the calibrator.
-The new classifier will replace the `estimator` attribute and is logged to any active mlflow experiment.
-Since the estimator changed, all the model's prediction attributes are reset.
+The new classifier will replace the `estimator` attribute.
+If there is an active mlflow experiment, a new run is started using the name `[model_name]_calibrate`.
+Since the estimator changed, the model is [cleared](#clear).
 Only if classifier.
 <table style="font-size:16px">
 <tr>
 <td width="20%" class="td_title" style="vertical-align:top"><strong>Parameters:</strong></td>